openfootball/spec/docs/README.md

 ## Intro

 Why invent yet another data format?
-The new Football.TXT mini data language for structured football match schedules offers you the best of both worlds, that is,
+The new Football.TXT mini data language for football match schedules using structured text offers you the best of both worlds, that is,
 1) looks 'n' feels like free-form plain text - easy-to-read and easy-to-write -
 2) but offers a 100-% data accuracy guarantee (when loading into SQL tables, for example).

 The Football.TXT mini data language also includes support for groups, matchdays, grounds, and much more.
 Example:

 ```